BradM99/BradM99/README.md

 # Brad M

-Final year Computer Science student at the University of Nottingham — previously at GE Aerospace.
+Final year Computer Science student at the University of Nottingham - previously at GE Aerospace.

-I care about building software that's reliable, readable, and useful.
+I have a strong interest in backend development.

 ---

 ## Experience

-**GE Aerospace** — Software Engineering Placement Contributed to [BIT](https://www.geaerospace.com/commercial/services/engine-maintenance-technologies/blade-inspection-tool), an AI-driven aircraft inspection tool built with Python and FastAPI.
+**GE Aerospace** — Software Engineering Placement Contributed to [BIT](https://www.geaerospace.com/commercial/services/engine-maintenance-technologies/blade-inspection-tool), an aircraft inspection tool built with Python and FastAPI.

 **Nestlé × University of Nottingham** — Team Lead
 Led a team of 8 to deliver a visual concept generator for Nestlé, acting as the primary contact for product owners throughout.